Peyronie's disease signs and symptoms might appear suddenly or develop gradually. The most common signs and symptoms include:

 - A significant bend to the penis.
-Your penis may be curved upward, downward or bent to one side.
-In some cases, the erect penis has an "hourglass" appearance, with a tight, narrow band around the shaft.
+Your penis might be curved upward, downward or bent to one side.
+In some cases, the erect penis might have narrowing, indentations or an hourglass appearance, with a tight, narrow band around the shaft.

 - Erection problems.
-Peyronie's disease may cause problems getting or maintaining an erection (erectile dysfunction).
+Peyronie's disease might cause problems getting or maintaining an erection (erectile dysfunction).

-In most men, pain during erections improves within one to two years but the scar tissue and curvature remain.
-Rarely, both the curvature and pain associated with Peyronie's disease improve without treatment.
+In most men, pain during erections improves within one to two years, but the scar tissue and curvature often remain.
+For a few men, both the curvature and pain associated with Peyronie's disease improve without treatment.

 When to see a doctor

 See your doctor if pain or curvature of your penis prevents you from having sex or causes you anxiety.

 - Peyronie's disease.
 National Institute of Diabetes and Digestive and Kidney Diseases. http://kidney.niddk.nih.gov/kudiseases/pubs/peyronie.
-Accessed May 31, 2011.
+Accessed May 11, 2014.

-- Brant WO, et al. Surgical management of Peyronie's disease. http://www.uptodate.com/home/index.html.
-Accessed May 23, 2011.
+- Brandt WO, et al. Surgical management of Peyronie's disease. http://www.uptodate.com/home.
+Accessed May 11, 2014.